-Residents also meet with councilmembers to encourage funding increases for programs that are important to them.
+Residents also meet with Councilmembers to encourage funding increases for programs that are important to them.
 You can contact Councilmembers individually, by calling or sending emails.
 You may also want to join a group that advocates on your issue.

-May-June: Budget Gets Voted on and Sent to Congress
+May- June: Budget Gets Voted on and Sent to Congress

-The DC Council's Role: In May, the entire DC Council votes on both the Budget Request Act and the Budget Support Act.
+The DC Council's Role: In May, the entire DC Council votes on both the Local Budget Act, the Federal Portion Budget Request Act, and the Budget Support Act.
 In order to do that, the entire Council meets to reconcile actions taken at the Committee level and to deal with any outstanding issues.